Heirloom Bean, Red Russian Kale and Wheat Berry Chili

 There's a recurring annoyance in my daily life, and I feel the need to publicly vent.
-By some strange happenstance, Avril Lavigne and I have some physical similarities.
-Long blonde hair, petite, obnoxiously sexy in a pair of aviator shades and grey skinny jeans...you get the picture.
-Almost every day, someone calls me "Avril" or I overhear someone whisper to their friend "Dude...she looks just like Avril Lavigne!".
+By some strange happenstance, Avril Lavigne and I have some striking physical similarities.
+Long blonde hair, petite, obnoxiously sexy in a pair of aviator shades and grey skinny jeans...you're get the picture.
+Almost every day, someone calls shouts "Yo...Avril!" or I overhear someone whisper to their friend "Dude...she looks just like Avril Lavigne!".
 Well, let me tell you something, dude.
 Avril stole my style.
 I was rocking long blonde hair and aviator shades from Walgreens back in '97.
-Observe:

 See Avril?
 I, too, can glow in the sunshine at the beach.
 Sans make-up.
 So there.

-I know exactly how this happened.
-Someone from Arista Records fashion scouting team must have made a pit stop at Page's New Ages Diner in Youngstown.
-They spotted me at the table, passed out on my breakfast plate as my friends put french fries in my ears and thought, "Now she is cool."
+I'm no conspiracy theorist, but I know exactly how this happened.
+Someone from Arista Records brand development team must have made a pit stop at Page's New Ages Diner in Youngstown.
+For those unfamiliar with Youngstown, it's not far from the Canadian border.
+They spotted me at a table, passed out on my breakfast plate as my friends put french fries in my ears and thought, "Now that girl is cool."

 Heirloom Bean, Red Russian Kale and Wheat Berry Chili